The kitchen cleaning kit essentials you really need – and here’s the thing… you don’t need quite as many chemical cleaners as you think!

 There’s a few jobs in the kitchen I’m only happy with if I know 99.9% of all germs are dead!
 If I’ve been prepping raw chicken, meat or fish then I always clean down the surfaces with antibacterial surface cleaner.
 It’s the best way to avoid cross contamination which can lead to food poisoning.

-Additionally at the end of every day there’s some kitchen germ hot spots that need some attention so I use antibacterial cleaner to clean the fridge and freezer door handle, light switches, door handles and bin lids.
+Additionally at maybe once a week there’s some kitchen germ hot spots that need some attention so I use antibacterial cleaner to clean the fridge and freezer door handle, light switches, door handles and bin lids.

 Used sparingly but one I consider an essential to have in.
 I soak dishcloths/sponges in cold water with a squirt of bleach over night.
 According to the Hygiene Council study dish cloths are “bug superhighway of the kitchen” so keep them clean!
 Really clean!